Mechatronics3D/jjmodelica/README.md

    - CasADi

 ## Usage
-You can run the container like this:
+You can run the container with this command:

 `docker run -p 8888:8888 mechatronics3d/jjmodelica`